Now you can compensate for your flight by physically removing your CO₂ emissions from the atmosphere with high quality carbon removal projects

 Play has chosen Klimate as a partner to ensure project quality and transparency

-In order to ensure that you are only supporting the best possible projects, Klimate provides a thorough analysis looking at the "climate impact", "social and environmental impact", "validation" and "outlook".
+In order to ensure that you are only supporting the best possible projects, Klimate undergoes a thorough analysis looking at the climate impact, social and environmental impact, integrity and outlook.

 Klimate evaluates the permanence, rapidity and additionality of carbon removal projects to determine the impact they have on climate change.